DJ-Olson/data310/wed1.md

 ## 3)
-Below are 2 new images from the 'verify predictions' section of the data set:
+Below are 2 new images from the 'verify predictions' section of the dataset:

 1. ![Screen Shot 2021-07-07 at 9 49 08 PM](https://user-images.githubusercontent.com/60228369/125007254-d795c900-e02d-11eb-886d-90cf3ab9e519.png)